-Are there any effects of teaching using VR on student teachers interests and creativity?
-If there are, what are they?
+Are there any effects of teaching using VR on student teacher interests and creativity?
+If so, what are they?

 Does teaching using VR have any effect on self efficacy of preservice student teachers?
 If so, what are they?

 Method

-In the current research we used a qualitative research methodology which was based on reflective narrative reports written by 170 students who took part in a course designed to enhance pre-service student teachers preparedness for 21st century skills educational field work in their schools.
-Students took part in a 4 s.h. course entitled ‘Educating for the Future’ (EFTF) to enhance student-teachers’ growth processes and is described elsewhere.
+In the current research, we used a qualitative research methodology which was based on reflective narrative reports written by 170 students who took part in a course designed to enhance pre-service student teachers’ preparedness for 21st century skills educational field work in their schools.
+Students took part in a 4 s.h. course entitled ‘Educating for the Future’ (EFTF) aimed at enhancing the growth processes of student-teachers.
+This is described elsewhere (Weissblueth, E., Nissim, Y., & Amar, S., 2014).
 The course introduced a new learning module that required students to construct an educational creation in a VR environment.
-It required them to be creative, to teach and learn online, to collaborate with their peers, to develop problem solving strategies and to cope with an unfamiliar and sometimes complicated technical situations while producing an educational structure in a VR world (see figure 1).
+It required them to be creative, to teach and learn online, to collaborate with their peers, to develop problem solving strategies, and to cope with unfamiliar and sometimes complicated technical situations while producing an educational structure in a VR world (see figure 1).

 Figure 1.
 The virtual world “Ohalolandia” in which students produced their educational VR creations.
 Every element seen in the figure was created by students with the purpose of learning how to harness VR OpenSim platform in the educational arena.

-Research population
+Research Population

 170 students in second year of their 4 years training to become teachers in K-12 educational system.

-Research tools
+Research Tools

 Open simulator Diva distro (0.8.2.1) as a VR platform on i5 Intel XXX MHz, 16 Gb RAM.